Grief, Bereavement, and Loss (PDQ®)–Patient Version

 Children do not react to loss in the same ways as adults.
 These are some of the ways children's grief is different:

-- Children may seem to show grief only once in a while and for short times.
-This may be because a child is not able to feel strong emotions for long periods of time.
-A grieving child may be sad one minute and playful the next.
-Often families think the child doesn’t really understand the loss or has gotten over it quickly.
+- Children show grief once in a while and for a short time span.
+A child who grieves may be sad one minute and playful the next.
+Often families think the child doesn’t understand the loss or has gotten over it quickly.
 Usually, neither is true.
-Children’s minds protect them from what is too much for them to handle emotionally.
+Children’s minds protect them from what is too much for them to handle.

-- Mourning is a process that continues over years in children.
-Feelings of loss may occur again and again as the child gets older.
-This is common at important times, such as going to camp, graduating from school, getting married, or having children.
+- The bereavement process may continue as the child gets older.
+Children will revisit the loss repeatedly, especially at important times, such as going to camp, graduating from school, getting married, or having children.

 - Grieving children may not show their feelings as openly as adults.
-Grieving children may throw themselves into activities instead of withdrawing or showing grief.
+Grieving children may jump right into activities instead of withdrawing or showing grief.

-- Grieving adults may withdraw and not talk to other people about the loss.
-Children, however, often talk to the people around them (even strangers) to see how they react and to get clues for how they should respond to the loss.
+- While grieving adults may withdraw and not talk to other people about the loss, children often talk to the people around them (even strangers) to see how they react and to get clues for how they should respond to the loss.

-- Children may ask confusing questions.
-For example, a child may ask, "I know grandpa died, but when will he come home?"
+- Children may ask confusing questions such as, "I know grandpa died, but when will he come home?"
 This is a way of testing reality and making sure the story of the death has not changed.

 Several factors can affect how a child will cope with grief.